r1de/KG6WXC-meshmap/WIP-INSTALL.md

 >Just run `crontab -e` again and put a hash mark `#` at the beginning of the meshmap line, then save the file like normal.
 >That will disable the job without removing it.
 >Then run the polling script with --test-mode-with-sql switch and see what the error is.

-(this file was contributed by N7CPZ and edited by KG6WXC)